tinholdingon/Animal-Go/README.md

 Logic: A RewardEngine.ts to handle complex point calculations and synergy multipliers.

-Aesthetic: I’m aiming for a "Neon-Nature" look—dark, earthy textures with glowing, high-tech UI elements.

 The Long-Term Vision (Optional/Future Phase)
 I’m focusing on the game mechanics and the community first.
 Only once the game is mature do I plan to transition this into a full DePIN/DeApp.